ashercn97/funsies/README.md

 ```

 The reason it has to be generated is because of we want full type-safety + good code completeion and help.

+## Why do you say `in-betweensies-ORM`?

+I don't think `funsies` is a full-on ORM.
+I took a lot of inspiration from Ecto in the Phoenix/Elixir ecosystem.
+I think that it is a lot less bare-bones than some existing alternatives, but not as feature-rich (or heavy and difficult to learn) as a typical, traditional ORM.

+I'm not sure what to call it! `in-betweensies-ORM`? `micro-ORM`? `mini-ORM`?

+## Contributing

+Contributions in ANY way are super duper duper appreciated and encouraged!
+Leaving an issue, starring, or downloading and giving feedback are all amazing.

+## Docs

+Docs are **in progress**.